 - How Often Should I Change the Bedding?

 - How To Pick The Best Bedding For Tortoise?

 Top 6 Best Bedding For Tortoise 2020 [Review]

 #1 Zoo Med Eco Earth Loose Coconut Fiber Substrate (Editor’s Choice)

-Zoo Med is a very well known manufacturer and customers well receive their products.
+Zoo Med is a very well known manufacturer and their products are well received by customers.
 And this coconut fiber substrate is ideal for use as bedding for tortoises.

 This substrate is all-natural coconut fiber that has been carefully removed from impurities.
 It is safe to use on tortoise or any other amphibian.
 And this substrate is also suitable for all tortoise habitat setups.